dante-project/scratchpad/docs/html/_sources/tut.txt

 file for grub legacy, stage2_eltorito...

 |
-|

-Basics
+Operating system basics
 =======================
 x86 is a family of backward-compatible instruction set architectures based on the Intel 8086 CPU and its Intel 8088 variant.
 The 8086 was introduced in 1978 as a fully 16-bit extension of Intel's 8-bit-based 8080 microprocessor, with memory segmentation as a solution for addressing more memory than can be covered by a plain 16-bit address.
 The term "x86" came into being because the names of several successors to Intel's 8086 processor end in "86", including the 80186, 80286, 80386 and 80486 processors.
 [1]

 Booting